onap/oom/docs/oom_quickstart_guide.rst

 **Step 5.** Build a local Helm repository (from the kubernetes directory)::

-  > make all
+  > make all; make onap

 **Step 6.** Display the charts that available to be deployed::

   > helm search -l
   NAME                    VERSION    DESCRIPTION
-  local/appc              2.0.0      Application Controller
+  local/appc              3.0.0      Application Controller
-  local/clamp             2.0.0      ONAP Clamp
+  local/clamp             3.0.0      ONAP Clamp
-  local/common            2.0.0      Common templates for inclusion in other charts local/onap              2.0.0      Open Network Automation Platform (ONAP) local/robot             2.0.0      A helm Chart for kubernetes-ONAP Robot local/so                2.0.0      ONAP Service Orchestrator
+  local/common            3.0.0      Common templates for inclusion in other charts local/onap              3.0.0      Open Network Automation Platform (ONAP) local/robot             3.0.0      A helm Chart for kubernetes-ONAP Robot local/so                3.0.0      ONAP Service Orchestrator

 .. note::
   The setup of the Helm repository is a one time activity.
 If you make changes to your deployment charts or values be sure to use `make` to update your local Helm repository.